codaamok/Get-CMUnusedSources/README.md

 All folders that were determined not used under the given path by the searched content objects.

-### Content objects with invalid path
+### Invalid paths

-All content objects that have a source path which are not accessible from the computer that ran this script.
+Content objects that have a source path which are not accessible from the computer that ran this script.

 A common result you'll see here, if you run the script remote from a site server, is things like USMT packages that are traditionally stored as a Package with a local path rather than UNC path.

-### All content objects
+### Content objects

 All searched ConfigMgr content objects.
 For example, if you specified `-Drivers` and `-DriverPackages` then it would only show you Driver and DriverPackage content object types, because that's all that was gathered.